regex(7) — Linux manual page

 given string, the RE matches the one starting earliest in the

 string.
-If the RE could match more than one substring starting
+If the RE could match more than one substring starting at

-the longest possible substrings, subject to the constraint that
+longest possible substrings, subject to the constraint that the

-over their lower-level component subexpressions.
+lower-level component subexpressions.

 Match lengths are measured in characters, not collating elements.